amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 In this example, if you are looking for a toy, you don't have to open the bin 1, 2, and 3 to see what's inside.
 You go directly to the bin labled as "toys".
 That's a huge gain!
 Search time goes from *O(n)* to *O(1)*.

-Numbers were the array indexes, and now labels are the key for the HashMaps.
+Numbers were the array indexes, and labels are the key for the HashMap's values.
 Internally, the keys get translated into indexes using a *hash function*.

 <!-- http://apprize.info/javascript/20lessons/20lessons.files/image052.jpg -->